-Seb and I have an open relationship.
+Seb and I have an open relationship, we practice polyamory.
 But what is that?
 Does that mean we sleep around with anybody?
 Not at all.
 Not now anyway.
-If that is what feels right in the future, than I see no reason why not to.
-But for now an open relationship is not about sex.
+If that is what feels right in the future than I see no reason why not to.
+But for now, this form of non-monogamy is not focussed on sex.

-What happened since we decided to explore our relationship and to be open for whatever manifests itself into our world?
+What happened since we decided to go for a non-monogamous version of our relationship and to be open for whatever manifests itself into our world?

 What did I get instead of those fears?

-If I can be 100% open and honest with myself, I can be 100% open and honest with people around me – without fear for reactions and judgement.
+- If I can be 100% open and honest with myself, I can be 100% open and honest with people around me – without fear of reactions and judgment?